Also see Knowledge and Learning and Knowledge - or Lack Thereof.

 - Decaflon (n.): The grueling event of getting through the day consuming only things that are good for you.

-- Dopeler effect: The tendency of stupid ideas to seem smarter when they come at you rapidly.
+- Dopelar Effect (n.): The tendency of stupid ideas to seem smarter when you explain them rapidly.

 - Foreploy: Any misrepresentation about yourself for the purpose of getting laid.

-- Frisbeetarianism (n.), The belief that, when you die, your soul goes up on the roof and gets stuck there.
+- Frisbeetarianism (n.): The belief that, when you die, your soul goes up on the roof and gets stuck there.

 - Giraffiti: Vandalism spray-painted very, very high.